Summary

 Favour restaurants with a story.
 An original restaurant in Marseille often has a story to tell: a chef who left a starred restaurant to open his own bistro, a fisherman turned restaurateur, a converted historic building.
 This story gives the place a soul and depth to the experience.
 If you're mainly after a warm, friendly atmosphere, our guide to nice restaurants in Marseille may suit you better.

 Try new concepts.
 Marseille is a culinary testing ground.
-Don't hesitate to step into a restaurant with an unusual concept — table d'hote, surprise menu, catch-of-the-day cuisine — you might be pleasantly surprised.
+Don't hesitate to step into a restaurant with an unusual concept, table d'hote, surprise menu or catch-of-the-day cuisine, you might be pleasantly surprised.
+To track the restaurant openings in Marseille this year, our 2026 guide covers the newcomers neighbourhood by neighbourhood.

 Book for the most popular addresses.
 Marseille's most original restaurants often have limited capacity.
 Book at least 2 to 3 days ahead.
 For Au Bout Du Quai, contact 04 91 99 53 36 or the booking page.